 This is Adam Swetlik’s second City Council run, and we’re impressed by the work he’s done since his first attempt by engaging with the community on a much deeper level and bringing himself up to speed on many issues.

 For the last two years, he’s served on the Housing Advisory Board, most recently serving as its chair, and is dedicated to finding housing solutions based on the philosophy that housing is a human right, not an investment.
 To that end, he wants to pump more resources into homelessness solutions including providing temporary shelter year-round, installing more public restrooms and lockers, providing sharps containers and further supporting the City’s needle program.
-While he admits the City is prohibited from doing certain things because of state law, he wants to push the boundaries of what’s possible and testified at the State House to repeal the moratorium on rent control in the state.
-At the same time, he’s supportive of neighborhoods wanting to keep their character and believes the City could do much more to engage the community.
+While he admits the City is prohibited from doing certain things because of state law, he wants to push the boundaries of what’s possible and testified at the State House to change a state statute restricting rent control policies.* At the same time, he’s supportive of neighborhoods wanting to keep their character and believes the City could do much more to engage the community.
 Instead of focusing on increasing density, he’d rather see the City shift its focus and resources to transportation infrastructure and options to mitigate the growing number of people that live here and commute in from other towns.
 He also wants to help small businesses through a permanently affordable business program.

 Incumbent Aaron Brockett has proven he puts his money where his mouth is.
 Before he was elected to Council four years ago, Brockett served on the Planning Board and was identified as a pro-growth candidate.
 He lives in the Holiday neighborhood, a mixed-use development that allows him to walk to work and bike to City Council, and he’s supported similar projects while on Council.
 He’s a strong proponent of securing funding for the Transportation Master Plan, particularly providing bus rapid transit on Highway 119 and creating more micro-mobility options to create an independent transportation future that complements RTD.